ruthstern/Landingpage.js/README.md

 # JavascriptLandingPage
-This is a modern landing page build using animation, ES6, GSAP.js and of cause JSON
+This is a modern landing page build using animation, ES6, GSAP.js and of cause JSON.